dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 A block consists of a block header, containing various tables of common data, and some statistics for the traffic received over the block.
-The block header is then followed by a list of the Q/R pairs detailing the queries and responses received during the block.
-The list of Q/R pairs is in turn followed by a list of per-client counts of particular IP events that occurred during collection of the block data.
+The block header is then followed by a list of the Q/R date items detailing the queries and responses received during the block.
+The list of Q/R data items is in turn followed by a list of per-client counts of particular IP events that occurred during collection of the block data.